 Use continuous log restore to keep a second system (hot backup) available to replace the primary system if the primary system fails.
-For more information, see "Continuous Log Restore" on page 6-5.
+For more information, see "Continuous log restore" on page 6-4.

-Prerequisites:

-The version of Dynamic Server must be identical on both the primary and secondary systems.

-Procedure:
+To configure continuous log restore by using ON-Bar:

-- 1. On the primary system, perform a level-0 backup with the following command: onbar -b -L 0 - 2.
+- 1. On the primary system, perform a level-0 backup with the onbar -b -L 0 command. - 2.
 Import the backup objects that were created to the storage manager of the secondary server.
-For more information about importing backup objects, see "Importing a Restore" on page 6-30. - 3.
-On the secondary system, perform a physical restore with the following command:

-'''

-onbar -r -p

-'''

-After the physical restore completes on the secondary system, the database server waits in fast recovery mode to restore logical logs.

-4. On the primary system, back up logical logs with the following command: onbar -b -1

-- Transfer the backed up logical logs to the secondary system and restore them with the following command: onbar -r -l -C - 6.
-Repeat steps 4 on page 6-25 and 5 for all logical logs that are available to back up and restore. - 7.
-If you are doing continuous log restore on a secondary system as an emergency standby, run the following commands to complete restoring logical logs and quiesce the server.

-If logical logs are available to restore:

-After all available logical logs are restored:
+For more information about importing backup objects, see "Importing a restore" on page 6-26. - 3.
+On the secondary system, perform a physical restore with the onbar -r -p command.
+After the physical restore completes on the secondary system, the database server waits in fast recovery mode to restore logical logs. - 4.
+On the primary system, back up logical logs with the onbar -b -l command. - 5.
+Transfer the backed up logical logs to the secondary system and restore them with the onbar -r -l -C command. - 6.
+Repeat steps 4 and 5 for all logical logs that are available to back up and - 7.
+If you are doing continuous log restore on a secondary system as an emergency standby, run the following commands to complete restoring logical logs and quiesce the server: - If logical logs are available to restore, run the onbar -r -l command. - After all available logical logs are restored, run the onbar -r -l -X command.

-'''

-onbar -r -l -X

-'''

-Renaming Chunks During a Restore (IDS)
+Rename chunks during a restore